RSG-Group/hyper-background/README.md

 Technically the first plugin and the whole and sole easy way to do this :stuck_out_tongue_closed_eyes: Fun fact: We boilerplated and wrote `hyper-background` in 2 hours.
 And it worked the first time.

 NOTE: This plugin is small, which might cause it to seem unmaintained.
 If you see the plugin seem so, I assure you that this plugin is actively maintained and if you wish to propose a new feature, report an issue or you are submitting a PR, do not hesitate to do so under grounds of umaintainence.
+If you face issues, read the FAQ.

 ***Supports Windows, macOS and Linux.
 [If you have any issues, report them at the repository's issue tracker.](https://github.com/RSG-Group/hyper-background/issues)***